 6. The Truth of the Matter — Center for Strategic and International Studies (CSIS)

 CSIS, a bipartisan, nonprofit policy research organization based in Washington, D.C., has spearheaded strategic insight and scholarship around the state of international affairs for more than 50 years.
 CSIS Trustee Bob Schieffer and Chief Communications Officer Andrew Schwartz helms the organization’s podcast.
 Schieffer and Schwartz tackle global policy issues and interview experts in the field to engage in informed discussions about everything from election security to the long-term effects of a pandemic on global migration.

 7. The World in 30 Minutes — European Council on Foreign Relations (ECFR)

 For those looking to step outside of a United States–centric mindset, The World in 30 Minutes—hosted by ECFR director and co-founder Mark Leonard—offers insight into developments that affect European countries.
 The implications of geoeconomics for Europe and a comparison of insurgent uprisings in Italy and Austria are just a couple of topics that were covered in this weekly, half-hour series

 8. The World — Public Radio International (PRI)

 Global affairs aren’t solely concentrated in political speeches and policy movements; they’re reflected in the lives and stories of everyday people.
-The World, produced by PRI, publishes multiple stories each day that speak to this concept, from the use of satire as a political resistance tool to the impact of the immigration ban on arts and culture.
-Host Marco Werman and his team of contributors publish a new hourlong episode every weekday.
+The World, produced by PRI, publishes multiple stories each day, from a rich discussion about what’s next in the fight against COVID-19 to the impact of global protests on Jamaica.
+Each episode lasts anywhere from 30 to 45 minutes.